lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 contains more information about RA processing.

 Full PKI Requests/Responses can be encrypted or transmitted in the clear.
-Servers that support EnvelopedData MUST provide support for all three EnvelopedData options.
-Servers that support AuthEnvelopedData MUST provide support for both AuthEnvelopedData options.
+Servers that support EnvelopedData or AuthEnvelopedData MUST provide support for all three EnvelopedData or AuthEnvelopedData options, respectively.

 Alternatively, an authenticated, secure channel could exist between the parties that require confidentiality.
 Clients and servers MAY